Lisa Dwan: Stage

+Other activities

 Dwan regularly writes, lectures, and teaches on theatre, gender, and Beckett.
 Recent speaking engagements include appearances on BBC radio and television and WNYC.
 Dwan also writes about Beckett and the arts, including in The Guardian.

-She has lectured at the École Normale Supérieure, University of Reading and the University of Oxford, and recently completed a residency at Princeton University's Lewis Center for the Arts, where she taught a class on adapting Beckett's prose work.
-Dwan was also a 2017–2018 artist in residence at Columbia University, where she worked with Irish writer Colm Toibin on Pale Sister, a play derived from the class they taught called "The Antigone Project".
+She has lectured at the École Normale Supérieure, University of Reading and the University of Oxford.
+She completed a residency at Princeton University's Lewis Center for the Arts, where she taught a class on adapting Beckett's prose work.
+Dwan was also a 2017–2018 artist in residence at Columbia University, where she worked with Irish writer Colm Tóibín on Pale Sister, a play derived from the class they taught called "The Antigone Project".
 Dwan was a resident fellow at the School of Art and Ballet at New York University from 2017 to 2018.

 Dwan was an artist in residence at MIT from 2018 until 2021.

+Personal life

+As of 2026, Dwan is engaged to Paul Henninger, with whom she has a daughter.